 There's Lighting of the Lights and music Friday and free horse-drawn sleigh rides, movies and Santa visits Saturday, with the Electric Christmas Parade at 5:30 p.m.

 In this northwest suburb of Chicago, the holiday parade starts at 7 p.m. at City Hall.

 This downtown market features vendors in outdoor huts as well as tents for music, German food, gingerbread-decorating and a beer garden.

-Festivities in the rejuvenated Third Ward near downtown start with tree lighting and a performance by Trinity Irish Dancers, followed by fireworks, carriage rides, carolers, reindeer, street entertainers and a cookie sale.
+Festivities in the rejuvenated Third Ward near downtown start with tree lighting and a performance by Trinity Irish Dancers, followed by fireworks, carriage rides, carolers, and a cookie sale.

 Celebrate the season with hay rides, gingerbread-house building, a fat-tire bike ride and madrigal singers.

 This Christkindlmarkt in Union Depot features choirs, dancers, hot mulled wine, holiday beers, European-inspired food and artisan goods.

 In this Dutch town, the man in the red suit arrives in a wooden ship, wears a bishop's miter and has a Moorish servant as helper.
 A 10 a.m. parade is followed by a meet-and-greet at Scholte Church.

 A candlelight procession and tree lighting start this traditional German market fair.
 There's also live reindeer, a baby camel, horse-drawn wagon rides, music and a Christkindl Night of Lights Parade.